 How long does it take to become a lawyer?

-If you study full time, it will take about five or six years to qualify as a solicitor.
+If you study full time, it takes five or six years to qualify as a solicitor.
 This includes a three-year law degree, the SQE assessments and two-years of qualifying legal work experience.
-Studying a non-law subject for your degree means you'll need to factor in the time it takes to study for a law conversion course and/or an SQE preparation course, both of which can extend the training period.
+If you didn't study law you'll need to factor in studying for a law conversion course and/or an SQE preparation course, both of which can extend the training period.

 Meanwhile, if you're studying to become a lawyer via the CILEx CPQ each stage will take between 18 months and two years - although students can progress at whatever speed suits them - meaning a student could qualify as a CILEX Lawyer in five to six years.

-What A-levels do I need to become a lawyer?
+What A-level subjects do I need to become a lawyer?

 Legal work is intellectually challenging and competitive, so universities expect excellent A-level grades as evidence that you'll be able to cope with the demands of studying law.
 Entry requirements for an undergraduate law degree at top universities typically range from A*AA to AAB.
 Other institutions have less stringent criteria, so check when searching for courses.